fluffyjohnny/tweeter/README.md

 - timeago.js 4.0.2

 # Getting Started
-- Install all dependencies (using the `npm install` command)
+- Install all dependencies using the `npm install` command.
-- Run the development web server using the`"node server/index.js",`command.
+- Run the development web server using the `node server/index.js` command.